cmtchssn/Dissertation/README.md

 `UnityWebRequestMultimedia.GetAudioClip` seems like a reasonable place to start learning how to load audio clips from a folder.
 Try this next time.

+### Day 037
+Time to learn about unity web request.
+The web request example I tried worked, but it takes an exact file location and type.
+I'm now working with the System.IO library to use `Directory.EnumerateFile` and `Directory.EnumerateDirectories` to sift through a main directory filled with sub-directories, filled with .wav files.
+Once I crack that, I can stuff the .wav file results into a `List<AudioClip>[]` and pull clips based on sub-directory and file name.
+I'm getting close to it.

 ---